pratyushjain99/Project4-pratyusj/README.md

 1. Create your account.
 Go to https://www.mongodb.com/cloud/atlas and create your own free account.
 2. Choose Java as the preferred language.
 3. Choose the FREE shared cluster.
+4. Choose a cloud provide and region, or accept the defaults, and Create Cluster.
+5. In the Security Quickstart:
-3. Choose a cloud provide and region, or accept the defaults, and Create Cluster.
-The cluster takes a few minutes to create, so be patient.
+ - *How would you like to authenticate your connection?* Authenticate using Username and Password.
+Create a MongoDB user name and password (**only use letters and numbers to save yourself some hassle for encoding it later**) -  don't forget these.
+The cluster takes a few minutes to provision, so be patient.
+ - *Where would you like to connect from?* Choose My Local Environment and add the IP address '0.0.0.0/0'.
+This means your DB will be open to the world, which is needed for the grading purposes.
+(You can check this later on the Security tab, IP Whitelist.
+If it doesn't have that IP address, click on Edit.)
+ - You can then Finish and Close
-4. Connect to the cluster.
+6. Connect to the cluster.
   a) Click on the 'Connect' button in the Sandbox section.
-Then click 'Add a Different IP Address'.
-Make the IP '0.0.0.0/0'.
-This means your DB will be open to the world, which is needed for the grading purposes.
-You can check this later on the Security tab, IP Whitelist.
-If it doesn't have that IP address, click on Edit.
-  b) Create a MongoDB user name and password (only use letters and numbers to save yourself some hassle for encoding it later) -  don't forget these.
-  c) Click 'Choose a connection method'; choose 'Connect with your application'.
+	b) For *Choose a connection method*; choose 'Connect with your application'.
 Then choose the Driver as 'Java', use version 4.3 or later.
-  d) Click on the Full Driver Example (next to the Connection String Only tab).
+  c) Click on the Full Driver Example.
 Click Copy to copy that code stub.
 For now, save that code in a file; later, you'll copy ad paste that into your application to connect to your MongoDB instance, but don't forget to replace your <password> with your database user‘s credentials (Note that when entering your password, any special characters are URL encoded; that's why a simple password is better here).
-  e) **For Task 0:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 0 above.
+  d) **For Task 0:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 0 above.
   **For Task 2:** Create your dashboard program that includes the code stub above; see the sample code in the Quick Start guide above to see how to access the database.
 Execute the code and you should see the log information from MongoDB.
 That means you have successfully connected to the Cluster.
 You may now create databases and collections needed for your dashboard.

 You can access this cloud-based MongoDB database from your laptop as well as from Heroku.